Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Neutron stars with CFLL quark cores

-The flavor content of sexaquarks $uuddss$ coincides with the one of three diquarks $ud$, $ds$ and $su$ being a Bardeen–Cooper–Schrieffer (BCS) type quark correlations.
-Thus, dissociation of sexaquarks causes formation of a color-superconducting three-flavor state of quark matter dominated by the above diquark correlations, i.e. the CFLL quark matter \cite{Blaschke:2022knl}.
-This state exists in full thermodynamic equilibrium with the nuclear matter, i.e. their pressures coincide, while the common chemical potential $\mu_B=m_S/2$ is defined by the condition of the BEC of sexaquarks \cite{Blaschke:2022knl}.
-This is formally equivalent to the Maxwell construction of the deconfinement phase transition.
-The main difference is that within the considered scenario the position of deconfinement is unambiguously defined by the sexaquark mass.
-For a given EoS of nuclear matter and a fixed vector coupling this requires adjusting the diquark one.
-Thus, below we treat $\eta_V$ as a single independent parameter of the model.
+Providing the Maxwell matching of the EoSs of CFLL quark matter with the DD2npY-T one of hadron matter at $\mu_B=m_S/2$ requires adjusting the vector and diquark couplings of the nonlocal NJL model.
+Conventionally, below we treat $\eta_V$ as a single independent parameter of the model and adjust $\eta_D$ according to the above requirement.
 It is known that increasing the vector coupling increases the onset density of quark matter, while the diquark one causes the opposite effect (see the corresponding discussion e.g. in Refs. \cite{Baym:2017whm,Ivanytskyi:2022oxv,Ivanytskyi:2022bjc}).
 Therefore, having a fixed value of the chemical potential of quark deconfinement defined by the sexaquark mass requires $\eta_D$ to be a growing function of $\eta_V$.
-This behavior is seen from Table \ref{table1}, which summarizes the hybrid EoS used below.
+This behavior is seen from Table \ref{table1}, which summarizes the hybrid EoSs used below.
 Since the considered scenario assumes deconfinement of a color-superconducting CFLL quark matter, the diquark coupling obtained from the requirement that quark-hadron transition onsets at the BEC of sexaquarks should provide a finite diquark pairing gap found as a solution of Eq. (\ref{XXIII}) at $\mu_B=m_S/2$.
 Within the considered scenario transition from hadron to quark matter in the general case is of the first order.
 It is indicated by a finite jump of the baryon density.
 Requiring this density jump across the transition from nuclear to quark matter to be non-negative, we limit the ranges of the vector and diquark couplings from above.
 The vector and diquark couplings producing the EoSs summarized in Table \ref{table1} respect these two requirements.
 They also assure the absence of the vacuum color superconductivity since they are always below the critical value $\eta_D=0.765$.